Join the Monthly Newsletter

-Since I was a small kid I remember struggling learning.
+Since I was a small kid I remember struggling to learn, so I guess that makes me a slow learner.

 I admire people who in 3 months have achieved a basic knowledge of JavaScript for instance.

-Hi, I am Luc, and this is more like a testimonial than something that could bring any news on the table.
+Hi, I am Luc, and this is more like a testimonial than something that could bring any news to the table.

 Learning